couple playing customer engagement game

 If our biggest decisions are driven by unconscious emotion, then it’s reasonable to say that smaller, everyday decisions are, too.
 Retail therapy makes us feel happier, even though it might not be good for our wallet in the long run — which will also have an emotional impact.
 We turn to comfort foods when we’ve had a bad day.
 Our favorite brands tug at our heartstrings, alleviate stress and help us feel supported.

 People think they make decisions based on rationality, but what they are much more likely to do is make an emotional decision and then search their brain for a rational justification of that decision.
-Maybe you buy discounted pre-sale tickets to a concert, rationalising that it’s practical to get the best deal.
+Maybe you buy discounted pre-sale tickets to a concert, rationalizing that it’s practical to get the best deal.
 In reality, you’re driven by FOMO; if the tickets sell out after pre-sale, you won’t be able to go.

 To further complicate things, we’re prone to what is known as the bias blind spot.
 Essentially, humans tend to believe we’re less biased than the people around us, although that’s not really the case.